 Diaz-Canel, who is the first Cuban to be born after the 1959 revolution to become president, ran local governments in two provinces before becoming minister of higher education and then vice president.
 Diaz-Canel became president of Cuba in 2018.
 Diaz-Canel has been more active on Twitter.
 The responsibility of renewing Cuba's stagnant economy now lies with Diaz-Canel.

 Viswanathan adds, “Cuban leaders are quite confident about the system they have established.
 It has been established that non-democracies can flourish.
 Venezuela has replicated the Cuban system.
-The Cubans have taught Venezuelans how to survive and stand up to the bullying and sanctions of the US.”
+Cuba has, in a way taught Venezuela to survive American sanctions, be self-reliant.”

 While there have been speculations, none of Raul Castro's children, are likely to take up leadership roles.
 Castro's son, Alejandro is a colonel in Cuba's interior Ministry and his daughter Mariela runs a government centre promoting LGBTQ rights.
 A son-in-law, General Luis Alberto, Rodriguez Lopez-Callejas, who maintains a low profile, heads a sprawling military company that controls state-owned hotels, marinas and infrastructure projects.

 The country does face problems like food shortages, shortage of medicine and other necessities.
 As per a CNN report the economy shrunk by at least 11 per cent in 2020 due to the pandemic.
-“Cubans have learnt to live with adversity and make the best out of the worst situations with resilience and a sense of humour.
-They have a joke, 'only the first hundred years of the revolution are difficult before the doors open to paradise,” Viswanathan says.
+“Cubans have learnt to live in misery.
+They believe that 100 years after the revolution, they will have paradise,” Viswanathan says.

 in 2014, Raul Castro reached accords with the then Us President Barack Obama in which led to the most extensive US opening to Cuba since the early 1960s.
 The surge in contacts with the US created a result that was largely reversed under Obama’s successor, Donald Trump.